MARCH - PREPARE, PLANT AND HARVEST

 TIME TO FEED

-Citrus plants should be feed this month.
 Citrus are gross feeders and a feed of citrus food while greatly benefit them.
 Apply out as far as the drip line and water well.
 To avoid root burn, be sure to use a slow/controlled release fert if growing citrus in pots.

-As mentioned above, enrich the soil of your vege garden with compost, blood and bone, and a dressing of lime after harvesting and prior to planting Winter crops.
+As mentioned above, enrich the soil of your vege garden with compost, blood and bone, and a dressing of lime after harvesting and prior to planting winter crops.

 Time to control....